 Not only was the food amazingly delicious…the girls were extremely happy with the presentation.

-We all managed to bring something tasty to the table…and best of all made our friendship stronger.
+We all managed to bring something tasty to the table…and best of all this gathering made our friendship stronger.

 Wondering if I got my groove back on?